kchan45/MPC_tutorials/MATLAB/README.md

 ```

 ### Multistage MPC
+The objective of this controlled system is also to attain a desired "thermal dose" of plasma (see Economic MPC section for details on the definition of the thermal dose).
+However, multistage (or scenario-based) MPC is considered a "robust" MPC, which explicitly considers uncertainty quantification in the formulation.
+Multistage MPC considers propagates uncertainty via a scenario tree []().

+*Note:* This is not the only robust MPC formulation.
+An alternative robust MPC formulation (and more common/initial version of robust MPC) is **tube MPC**, which propagates uncertainty of the system as a tube of trajectories.

 **TODO: edit**
-The objective of this controlled system is to track reference values of the temperature, i.e., over a period of time, we wish to control our system to attain desired temperature set points.

 The mathematical formulation of the optimal control problem is

 ```math